nate123456/IoCTools/README.md

 Feel free to suggest ideas or bugfixes in the issues!

-For more examples of the generator in action, clone down the repo and look at the Sample project.
+For more examples of the generator in action, the Sample project contains an application of the concepts.